Luna-Exchange/avalanche-rewards-projects/README.md

     "description": "Description of the quest",
     "category": "NFT, DeFi, or Gaming",
-    "contract_address": "The contract address of the token the quest is on", "frequency":"one_time", // daily for evergreen missions
+    "contract_address": "The contract address of the token the quest is on", "frequency":"one_time", // "daily" for the daily missions "rewards": [
-    "rewards": [
       {
         "type": "points",